aerospike/aerospike-client-nodejs/docs/operators.md

 - `bin`         - The name of the bin containing the List.
 - `index`       - Index of the first element in the range of elements to be removed.
-- `count`       - Number of elements to be removed.
+- `count`       - [optional] Number of elements to be removed; if not specified, remove and return all elements until the end of the list.

 Example: